debiki/talkyard-prod-one/README.md

-License (GPLv2)
+License (MIT)
 ----------------

-The GNU General Public License, version 2 — and it's for the instructions and scripts etcetera in this repository only, not for any Talkyard source code or things in other repositories.
+The MIT license, see `LICENSE-MIT.txt` — and that's for the instructions and scripts etcetera in this repository only, not for any Talkyard source code or things in other repositories.

-    Copyright (c) 2016-2018 Kaj Magnus Lindberg
+Copyright (c) 2016-2019 Debiki AB and Kaj Magnus Lindberg.

-    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2 of the License.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-Here's the full license text: [LICENSE-GPLv2.txt](./LICENSE-GPLv2.txt).

 <!-- vim: set et ts=2 sw=2 tw=0 fo=r list : -->